You may get a refund if you've:

 Incorrectly submitted an RF12 form

-If you're an employing authority (EA) and you've incorrectly submitted an RF12 on behalf of one of your employees, you must email a copy of the RF12 to pensionsrefunds@nhsbsa.nhs.uk.
+If you're an employing authority (EA) and you've incorrectly submitted an RF12 on behalf of one of your employees, email a copy of the RF12 to pensionsrefunds@nhsbsa.nhs.uk.